 On July 22, 1880, the Tombstone Epitaph newspaper reported on the opening of the newest and grandest saloon in town, calling the Oriental "the most elegantly furnished saloon this side of the Golden Gate."
 It was intended to be a high-class establishment catering to high-rollers, but frontier violence found its way there too: Tombstone diarist George W. Parsons called the Oriental "a regular slaughterhouse," and wrote that "some of the boys will have to be boxed and sent home yet if they don't behave themselves.
 Faro, whiskey, and bad women will beat anyone."

 Acclaimed gunslinger, peace officer, and gambler Wyatt Earp (seated, second from left) arrived in Tombstone in December 1879.
 He and his brothers did not come to town in search of six-shooter immortality; like everyone else who flocked to Tombstone, Wyatt Earp sought to get rich by investing in mining or opening businesses in town.
-A few months after the Oriental Saloon opened, Earp gained control of the lucrative gambling tables and brought in some equally famous friends to help him run the place: Luke Short (standing, second from left) and Bat Masterson (standing, third from left).
+A few months after the Oriental Saloon opened, Earp gained control of the lucrative gambling tables and kept a lid on the violence that had made the Oriental scandalous to so many residents of the booming silver camp.

 The first significant gunfight at the Oriental Saloon took place in October 1880, and involved everyone's favorite scoundrel, the Southern-born gambler and gunslinger John Henry "Doc" Holliday.
 Doc was kicked out of the bar by proprietor M.E.
 "Milt" Joyce, but Doc soon returned with a pistol and opened fire from the doorway.
 He hit the bartender, a man named Parker, and managed to "wing" Joyce as well.
 Joyce disarmed Holliday and struck him with his own six-shooter, until the law arrived in the form of Pima County Deputy Sheriff Wyatt Earp.
 Earp arrested everyone involved in the fracas.
 At this point Doc had been in Tombstone for about a month.